vasspilka/LocalGrowth/README.md

 LocalGrowth is an opensourced webapp project.

-It is supposed to be a social platform where someone can find places they will like.
+It is a community driven social platform where someone can find places they'll enjoy.
 You can deploy it for a city or region of your chosing.